mpursell/php/ProjectClock/Readme.md

 cost code and project code.
 The app will time the work then output the result so it can be copied / pasted into a timesheet.

-It uses PDO prepared statements to write to and query the database, however beyond this, no special hardening has been done as of yet.
-It's currently a quick hack to solve an annoying problem with my timesheets!
+It's a quick hack to solve an annoying problem with my timesheets!

 Note: You'll need to create your own php file called "dbconnection.php" that contains the PDO connection details for your database.